 Slim and easy to hold: the 12x50 ELs don’t feel like a big binocular in the hand.

 The 12x50 ELs do seem very compact and one way in which Swarovski has achieved this is by moving the objectives close to the barrel ends.
-This has some disadvantages: it makes the objectives easier to damage in the field and could make them more susceptible to stray light – ghosts and reflections.
+This has some disadvantages: it makes the objectives easier to damage in the field and could make them more susceptible to veiling flare and reflections.

 Swarovski claim use of magnesium alloys in the body and as you would expect the ELs are sealed against water to 4m.